-- (III) If a vacancy arises on the study group, the executive director shall appoint an appropriate replacement. - (IV) The executive director shall appoint the members of the study group on or before August 1, 2015.
-The executive director shall appoint a chairperson of the study group who shall preside over the study group's meetings. - (V) Members of the study group serve without compensation but may be reimbursed for actual travel expenses incurred in the performance of their duties. - (c) The study group shall: - (I) Collect policies and studies concerning body-worn cameras by law enforcement officers; - (II) Study policies and best practices for body-worn cameras by law enforcement officers; - (III) Recommend policies on the use of body-worn cameras by law enforcement officers for adoption by law enforcement agencies, including: - (A) When cameras are required to be turned on; - (B) When cameras must be turned off: - (C) When cameras may be turned off; - (D) When notification must be given that a camera is in use; and - (E) When consent of another person is required for the continued use of a camera; - (IV) Consider enforcement mechanisms and legal remedies available to the public when a policy adopted by a law enforcement agency is not followed or when an agency that uses body-worn cameras fails to adopt a policy on the use of body-worn cameras by its officers; and - (V) Submit a written report on its recommendations to the judiciary committees of the senate and house of representatives, or any successor committees, on or before March 1, 2016.
+(III) If a vacancy arises on the study group, the executive director shall appoint an appropriate replacement.

+(IV) The executive director shall appoint the members of the study group on or before August 1, 2015.
+The executive director shall appoint a chairperson of the study group who shall preside over the study group's meetings.

+- (V) Members of the study group serve without compensation but may be reimbursed for actual travel expenses incurred in the performance of their duties. - (c) The study group shall: - (I) Collect policies and studies concerning body-worn cameras by law enforcement officers; - (II) Study policies and best practices for body-worn cameras by law enforcement officers; - (III) Recommend policies on the use of body-worn cameras by law enforcement officers for adoption by law enforcement agencies, including: - (A) When cameras are required to be turned on; - (B) When cameras must be turned off; - (C) When cameras may be turned off; - (D) When notification must be given that a camera is in use; and

+(E) When consent of another person is required for the continued use of a camera;

+(IV) Consider enforcement mechanisms and legal remedies available to the public when a policy adopted by a law enforcement agency is not followed or when an agency that uses body-worn cameras fails to adopt a policy on the use of body-worn cameras by its officers; and successor committees, on or before March 1, 2016.